Last Updated: 3/18/2014

-28 tornadoes were preliminarily confirmed in the state of Indiana for this outbreak.
-These preliminary findings indicate Sunday, November 17, 2013 is in third place for the number of tornadoes in one day in state history.
+30 tornadoes have confirmed in the state of Indiana for this outbreak.
+These findings indicate Sunday, November 17, 2013 is in second place for the number of tornadoes in one day in state history.

 Date Number of tornadoes (statewide)